phamlo123/VIXModel/README.md

 In this project, I only implement Feed-Forward neural network machine learning model using Scikit-learn, as it yields the best OOS R^2.
 This component is still in progress

-Looking ahead, this program will fetch current option data daily from Tradier API.
+Looking ahead, this program will include features to fetch current option data daily from Tradier API.
 The data will be then used as parameters in the model to provide a better prediction of realized variance than current VIX.
+This will then be published on a webpage

 Database is stored locally on MySql server.